Web browser: Features

-While mobile browsers have similar UI features as desktop versions, the limitations of touch screens require mobile UIs to be simpler.
+While mobile browsers have similar UI features as desktop versions, the limitations of the often-smaller touch screens require mobile UIs to be simpler.
 The difference is significant for users accustomed to keyboard shortcuts.
-The most popular desktop browsers also have sophisticated web development tools, which allows developers to inspect the webpage operations.
+Responsive web design is used to create websites that offer a consistent experience across the desktop and mobile versions of the website and across varying screen sizes.
+The most popular desktop browsers also have sophisticated web development tools.